mfucci/node-matter/CONTRIBUTING.md

 * Request a review from at least one of the other developers.
 If you had a discussion on the topic with one developer please make sure to include this developer in any case in your reveiw list.
-As of writing this @mfucci needs to be included as reviewer also in all cases
+As of writing this @mfucci needs to be included as reviewer also in all cases.
+When the PR got approved it will be merged by the reviewer.

 In the case that Commit rights to the main repository were granted to contributors the following rules should be applied: